Turbopump: Volutes and diffusers

+This becomes an iterative process, as the mean properties are found via integration across the cross section.

 Turbines

 Turbopumps, by definition, are driven by gas turbines.
+Because of the high power requirements, these need very high gas flow, and so are always of the axial type (in contrast with radial inflow turbines common in turbochargers).
 There is a fundamental tradeoff between the turbine's pitchline radius $r$, the shaft speed $\omega$, and the supplied gas flow $\dot{m}$.
-Improving one factor necessitates making the other(s) worse to maintain sufficient power output $P_{stage}$ into the shaft and the pump:
+Improving one factor necessitates making one or both of the others worse to maintain sufficient power output $P_{stage}$ into the shaft and the pump: